The Growth of Dust in Galaxies in the First Billion Years with Applications to Blue Monsters: The Physical Properties of Early Universe Galaxies

 In Figure~\ref{figure:physical_properties}, we show the location of our $6$ model galaxies in stellar mass-halo mass space, the mass-metallicity relationship (MZR), and their redshift evolution of star formation rate and stellar mass.
 This Figure is intended to demonstrate correspondence between our modeled galaxy physical properties, and those inferred from observations of high-$z$ galaxies.
 We discuss the individual subpanels of Figure~\ref{figure:physical_properties} in turn.

-The solid line in the stellar mass halo mass relation are inferred $z=8$ constraints by \citet{behroozi12a}, while the filled circles are our model galaxies within a relatively narrow redshift range $z=7-8.5$.
+The solid line in the stellar mass halo mass relation are inferred $z=8$ constraints by \citet{behroozi13a}, while the filled circles are our model galaxies within a relatively narrow redshift range $z=7-8.5$.
 In the top right panel, we show observational constraints on the mass metallicity relationship \citep[filled red points;][]{heintz23a,nakajima23a,langeroodi23a}, and the best fit relation from \citet{chemerynska24a} as a dash-dot line.
 Both relationships show reasonable correspondence between our model galaxies and observational inferences, though we note that our model galaxies have modestly higher stellar masses per halo mass, and higher metallicities per stellar mass than observational constraints at the same epoch.
-Given the relative uncertainty in estimating stellar masses at high-$z$ \citep[e.g.][]{topping22a,lower23a,whitler23a,narayanan24a}, as well as metallicities from strong line measurements \citep{garg23a,chakraborty25a,vijayan25a,sanders25a}, we are encouraged by the relative correspondence between our simulations and observational constraints.
+Given the relative uncertainty in estimating stellar masses at high-$z$ \citep[e.g.][]{topping22a,lower23a,whitler23a,narayanan24a}, as well as metallicities from strong line measurements \citep{garg23a,chakraborty25a,vijayan25a,sanders25a}, we are encouraged by the relative correspondence between our simulations and observational constraints\footnote{We note that if our simulated stellar mass-halo mass or mass-metallicity relations in reality exceed those of real galaxies at $z \approx 7-8$, then this will have the consequence in our paper of the transition to a growth dominated phase of dust as occuring later in reality than our models suggest.
+This said, because the transition in our models from production dominated to growth dominated is a consequence of the local physical conditions in the ISM, the underlying physics of dust growth and the origin of Blue Monsters in this study remains unchanged, even if the absolute timing of this maturation phase is earlier in our models than reality.}.
 The high dispersion in the simulated MZR is a natural consequence of bursty star formation histories \citep{ma16a,bassini24a,garcia24a,menon25a,mcclymont25a}.
 Generally, within the scope of observational uncertainties in galaxy property inference at these epochs, we consider our model galaxies to be viable with respect to observational constraints.

 We now turn to the redshift evolution of the star formation rates and stellar mass.
 The star formation histories of these model galaxies are bursty.
 Bursty star formation, especially at relatively low galaxy masses, is an expected outcome for simulations that include explicit feedback models, such as {\sc fire} and {\sc smuggle} \citep{hopkins14a,sparre17a,marinacci19a,gurvich23a,shen23a,sun23a,mcclymont25a,narayanan24a,narayanan25a,shen25a}.
 While the SFHs of high-$z$ galaxies are still uncertain, at least some observational inferences suggest that such a SFH may be plausible \citep{dressler23a,endsley23a,shen23a,asada24a,ciesla24a,clarke24a}.
 Similarly, while there are few (and generally, uncertain) mass constraints on early Universe galaxies, we note that the stellar masses of our model galaxies at $z \approx 7$ are in reasonable correspondence with typical ALMA detections \citep[e.g.][]{topping22a}.